Title-1

 Gifted & Exceptional Gifted Education · West Virginia

 West Virginia is one of very few states with two formally defined gifted categories — Gifted (grades 1–8) and Exceptional Gifted (grades 9–12) — with eligibility ending and restarting at the grade 9 boundary.
 Both are special education exceptionalities with full IEPs under Policy 2419.
+Renzulli Learning supports the multi-source evidence, specially designed instruction, and IEP documentation West Virginia’s 55 county LEAs need.

-Two Categories, One Special Education Framework
+Two Categories, One Special Education Framework: Policy 2419 in Practice

 West Virginia’s gifted education program is governed by WV Code § 18-20-1 (Education of Exceptional Children) and WVBE Policy 2419 (Regulations for the Education of Students with Exceptionalities, effective March 13, 2023).
 The state mandates that every LEA provide gifted education according to State Board guidelines.